Nithin2080/Nithin2080/README.md

-# 💫 Nithin B — Bioinformatics & ML Enthusiast
+# 💫 Nithin Bharath R — Bioinformatics & ML Enthusiast

 Hey, I'm Nithin — a bioinformatician who loves mixing **genomics**, **ML**, and a questionable amount of caffeine.
 I work on stuff like **phage–host prediction**, **codon usage bias**, and building pipelines that somehow break and then magically work again.